Election-Tech-Initiative/electionguard/docs/spec/1.0.0/1_Overview.md

 An E2E-verifiable election provides artifacts which allow voters to confirm that their votes have been accurately recorded and counted.
 Specifically, an election is End-to-end (E2E) verifiable if two properties are achieved.

 1. Individual voters can verify that their votes have been accurately recorded.
-2. Voters and observers can verify that all the recorded votes have been accurately counted.
+2. Voters and observers can verify that the recorded votes have been accurately counted.

 An E2E-verifiable tally can be used as the primary tally in an election or as a verifiable secondary tally alongside traditional methods.
 ElectionGuard is compatible with in-person voting – either using an electronic ballot-marking device or an optical scanner capable of reading hand-marked or machine-marked ballots, with voting by mail, and even with Internet voting.